 Asia (excluding CIS-Asia states)

-With 11.2 percent (+0.3 percent compared to 2021) of total trade in goods in 2022, the Asia-Pacific region also remains an important trading partner for the Austrian economy.
-Imports from the region recorded growth of as much as 29.2 percent.
-Austrian exports also showed a positive trend with an increase of 11.7 percent.
-The most important export markets remain China (2.7 percent of total exports), Japan (0.9 percent), South Korea (0.9 percent), Australia (0.6 percent) and India (0.6 percent).
-In 2022, an upward trend can be observed in Austrian exports particularly to South Korea (+36.5 percent), India (+15.1 percent) and Australia (+12.3 percent) compared to 2021.
+With 12.4 percent (+1.2 percent compared to 2022) of total trade in goods in 2023, the Asia-Pacific region remains an important trading partner for the Austrian economy.
+Imports from the region represented a significant 16 percent of Austria's total, while exports, making up 8.8 percent of the overall volume, also continued to show a positive trend.
+The most important export markets remain China (2.5 percent of total exports), Japan (0.9 percent), South Korea (0.7 percent), Australia (0.6 percent) and India (0.6 percent).
+In 2023, an upward trend can be observed in Austrian exports particularly to India (+7.7 percent) and Australia (+4.2 percent) compared to 2022.

 Within the region, China holds a special position for the Austrian economy.
-With imports of goods totalling almost EUR 17.5 billion (+33.2 percent year-on-year) and exports of goods totalling EUR 5.3 billion (+9.1 percent year-on-year), China is not only Austria's most important trading partner in Asia, but also the second most important overseas market overall after the USA.
+With imports of goods totaling almost 15 billion Euro and exports of goods totaling 5.1 billion Euro, China is not only Austria's most important trading partner in Asia, but moreover the second most important overseas market overall after the USA.

-Within Asia, there is one bloc that has particularly stood out for its dynamic growth figures in recent years: ASEAN ("Association of Southeast Asian Nations").
-After the USA and China, ASEAN is the European Union’s (EU) third-largest trading partner outside Europe and is also becoming increasingly important for Austria.
-Around 10 percent of Austria's trade in goods is accounted for by this region.
-The Austrian export industry can also benefit from trade agreements between the EU and Vietnam and Singapore.
-The recent trip of Federal Minister Kocher to Indonesia, Singapore and Thailand in November 2022 also reflects the importance of the region.
-The trip focused on the expansion of bilateral economic relations and cooperation in vocational training.
-The Austrian National Tourist Office also used the visit to position Austria as a vacation destination in this dynamic region.
+Within Asia, there is one block that has particularly stood out for its dynamic growth figures in recent years: ASEAN ("Association of Southeast Asian Nations").
+After the USA and China, ASEAN is of the European Union’s (EU) largest trading partner outside Europe and is also becoming increasingly important for Austria.
+Around 1.6 percent of Austria's trade in goods is accounted for by this region.
+In addition, the Austrian export industry can benefit from trade agreements between the EU and Vietnam and Singapore.

-India, Australia and New Zealand should also not go unmentioned.
-With growth forecasts of 6.1 percent and 6.3 percent in 2023 and 2024 respectively, India is making a significant contribution to global economic growth.
+India, Australia and New Zealand should equally not go unmentioned.
+With growth forecasts of 6.8 percent and 6.5 percent in 2024 and 2025 respectively, India is making a significant contribution to global economic growth.
 Business opportunities for Austrian companies exist in areas such as industrial modernization, automotive, transport infrastructure, the energy industry and smart cities.
-Australia, in turn, was Austria's seventh most important overseas export destination in 2022 after the USA, China, Japan, South Korea, Canada and Mexico.
-Austrian exports to New Zealand also gained in popularity, increasing by 17.2 percent compared to 2021.
+In order to promote the internationalization of these domestic companies, tools such as Joint Economic Commissions or diplomatic visits are used, which also serve to strengthen bilateral economic relations.
+Australia, in turn, was Austria's seventh most important overseas export destination in 2023 after the USA, China, Mexico, Japan, Canada and South Korea.
+Austrian exports to New Zealand also reflect their popularity with a value of around 182 million Euro.

-Further negotiations for EU Free Trade Agreements with countries in the Asia-Pacific region are currently underway with Australia (resumed in August 2023), India (resumed in June 2022) and Indonesia (since July 2016).
-In addition, the EU has declared its intention to resume talks with the Philippines and Thailand.
+Further negotiations for EU Free Trade Agreements with countries in the Asia-Pacific region are currently underway with the Philippines (resumed in March 2024), India (resumed in June 2022), Indonesia (resumption in July 2016) and Thailand (since March 2023).

 Contact